Things Marcos left out in his first SONA

 For most of his 90-day campaign, Marcos answered issues of various sectors by pointing back to his key campaign theme: Bringing the country together.

-The chief executive did come armed with figures and statistics in his first State of the Nation Address.
-Still, many questions remain: which issues did he leave out?
+For his second national address after his inaugural speech, the chief executive did come armed with figures and statistics in his first State of the Nation Address and detailed some topics over others.
+Still, some questions remain: Which issues did he leave out?
 How will he work on them moving forward?

 Here are a few top-of-mind concerns that the chief executive skimmed over or skipped: